-Experience is the key to power, enabling you to discover new abilities and reach higher peaks of strength.
+Experience is your key to power, helping you to discover new abilities and reach higher peaks of strength.
 But you don't gain experience by staying in your comfort zone—the only way to grow is to push beyond your limits and brave the dangers of the world.

 With Active XP, you don't gain experience for simply killing monsters—instead, you gain experience by being active in one of three fields of adventure: discovery, recovery, and adversity.